Zorlin/raptorswithhats.com-hugo/content/posts/2014-12-23-hacking-my-life-day-zero.md

 Combating Burnout
 -----------------
-I'm compiling a list of things I am not going to allow myself to work on while I'm at home.
-I'm doing this because I've found when I play with those technologies at home I end up spending 6 hours on them, fixing nothing and then going to sleep at some insane hour of the morning.
+I'm going to try to avoid working on anything too complicated while at home.
+It's too easy to fall down a rabbit hole and lose 6 hours otherwise.

 Additionally, I will no longer let myself stay at work past 7pm.
 Ever.

-If you're curious, [this is the list]({{root_url}}/banned-technology).
-I expect it to grow.

 Flexible Scheduling
 -------------------